njukenanli/Sliding-Bert/readme.md

 total momory requirements: ~25GB

 **Model Parallelism**: As 2 cheap GPUS with 10GB memory each were available, I used model parallelism to enable GPU acceleration.
 I suggest using model parallelism to fully utilize your computational resources.
 To enable this, I directly changed the source code of BERT in the transformers library.
-The changed code is in class ”BertEncoder” in “modeling_bert.py”.
+The changed code is in class **BertEncoder** in **modeling_bert.py**.
+Below shows the model parallelism setup:

 ![](img/4.png)